Yishuv: During World War II

 There were two periods during the war when the Yishuv faced a direct threat from Nazi forces.
 The first occurred following Germany's conquest of France in 1940, since the pro-Nazi Vichy regime controlled the northern Levant, from which an invasion of Palestine could take place.
-However, in 1941 British forces successfully fought Vichy forces for control of Syria and Lebanon, thus removing the threat of invasion from the north, at least as long as German armies in Eastern Europe could be held back by the Red Army and thus unable to easily advance towards the Near East from the north.
+Amid the threat of invasion, British cooperation with the Haganah deepened and the Palmach was established as the Haganah's elite strike force with British assistance in 1941.
+Allied forces successfully fought Vichy forces for control of Syria and Lebanon in 1941, and Palmach forces participated in the campaign alongside Allied troops.
+The defeat of Vichy French forces in Syria and Lebanon removed the threat of invasion from the north, at least as long as German armies in Eastern Europe could be held back by the Red Army and thus unable to easily advance towards the Near East from the north.
 In 1942 however, as Erwin Rommel's Afrika Korps swept across North Africa with the intent of capturing the Suez Canal, the likelihood of a German invasion from the south became a real possibility, causing great anxiety in the Yishuv and prompting plans to be drawn for its defense.
 Knowing that Nazi control of Palestine meant certain annihilation of the Yishuv, a debate raged among Yishuv leadership whether, in the event Nazi occupation was to take place, the inhabitants of the Yishuv should evacuate together with British forces eastwards towards British possessions in Iraq and India or undertake a Masada-like last stand in Palestine, likely doing so in a fortified zone to be hastily constructed around the Carmel Mountains.
 This military operation was officially named Palestine Final Fortress.
 Fortunately for the Yishuv, the advance of German forces eastwards in Egypt was halted during the Second Battle of El Alamein, thus lifting the threat of invasion from the south.
 The anxious time leading to the Nazi loss at El Alamein became known as the 200 days of dread.
+With the threat of invasion having passed, the British moved to dismantle the Palmach, which subsequently went underground.